pcfon/home-lab/README.md

 For the NUC you will have to install VMware(Esxi) on a bootable usb and boot NUC off of your USB.

+# Setting Up AD Servers.

+Setting up AD I choose the route of using Microsoft Server 2016.
+I choose this becuase it will allow me to intergrate with a lot of different applications the right way.
+Instructions comming soon

 ```
 This is an example of using code block format